Singapore: Malaysia to bear ‘consequences’ of actions at sea

-SINGAPORE (AP) — Singapore’s foreign minister says there will be “consequences” if neighboring Malaysia continues to escalate a dispute over waters that are claimed by Singapore.
+SINGAPORE (AP) — Singapore’s foreign minister warned Monday of “consequences” if neighboring Malaysia continues to escalate a dispute over waters claimed by the city state.

-In a speech to Parliament on Monday, Vivian Balakrishnan reported “daily intrusions” by Malaysian government vessels which have been in the waters off western Singapore since November.
-He also raised a widely publicized visit by a Malaysian chief minister, who boarded one of the vessels last week.
+Addressing Parliament on Monday, Vivian Balakrishnan reported “daily intrusions” by Malaysian government vessels, which have been in the waters off western Singapore since November.
+He also took issue with a high-profile visit by a Malaysian chief minister, who boarded one of the vessels on Jan.
+9. Balakrishnan said Singapore has protested the visit and called off a joint ministerial meeting in response.

-The visit came a day after Balakrishnan and his Malaysian counterpart met in Singapore.
-They announced a working group for tensions in the waters, which are less than 24 nautical miles, or around 44 kilometers, wide.
+“Our neighbors must not believe that they can take actions without impact, without consequences on themselves,” he said.
+“And any country dealing with Singapore must not assume that it is cost-free to embark on any adventures or antics against us.
+There will be consequences.”

-The two countries, which were briefly merged in 1963, have agreed to peacefully resolve disputes over territorial waters and airspace.
+Asked to elaborate on the consequences, Balakrishnan said he would not “enumerate them now.”

 Most Read Nation & World Stories